‘You should be worried’ Memorial Health prepares for surge of COVID-19 cases

 Memorial Health is preparing an outside tent area to handle an influx of patients.
 Doctors said this will mainly serve people with mild cases of respiratory illness.

-Dr. Thacker said at this time their are no talks about off site patient placement, but he says it may be something to consider for members of the homeless population who need to be quarantined.
+Dr. Thacker said at this time there are no talks about off-site patient placement, but he says it may be something to consider for members of the homeless population who need to be quarantined.

 “What strategy are we going to use as a city and county to meet the at risk population needs and those are ongoing discussions about that,” said Thacker.
 “We may need to utilize hotels or motels that would offer their walls to protect the most most at risk people in our community.”